Skip to main content

 Lifecycle-Based Targeting

-Lifecycle-based targeting separates users based on their relationship with the business.
+Separates users based on their relationship stage with the business.

-This may include new prospects, first-time visitors, returning visitors, cart abandoners, previous leads, open opportunities, active customers, inactive customers, loyal customers, or high-value customers.
+Lifecycle targeting may separate new prospects, first-time visitors, returning visitors, cart abandoners, previous leads, open opportunities, active customers, inactive customers, loyal customers, or high-value customers.

 Account-Based Targeting

-Instead of targeting broad user groups, advertisers target specific companies, account lists, decision-makers, job functions, or buying committees.
+Targets specific companies, account lists, roles, or buying committees.

-This can work well for long sales cycles and high-value deals, especially when advertising supports sales outreach, events, content distribution, or pipeline acceleration.
+Account-based targeting can work well for high-value deals, especially when advertising supports sales outreach, events, content distribution, or pipeline acceleration.

 How to Build an Ad Targeting Strategy